calebGarrick/calebGarrick.github.io/index.md

 - SIGCPP is the Special Interest Group on C++.
 - Meet to discuss modern C++, best practices, "what's going on in this code".
 - Solved SIGCPP blog article problems and discuss solutions.
-- Collaborated on stlite, a lite version of the C++ standard library
+- Collaborated on stlite, a lite version of the C++ standard library.
-  - Parsed Standards documentation
-  - Created true-to-specification \<vector\>
-  - Discuss the unit testing suite design and implementation

 ---